LinerSu/nyu-pl-spring-20-rec/Week 16/README.md

   fail(X):- not(pass(X)). // Negation as Failure
   ```
   - Note: you have to consider the universe of `pass` facts is complete.
 For instance, add some facts for `fail`.

+## Concurrency
+- Issue with sharing memory
+- What is race condition
+- How could we use semaphore to prevent mutual exclusion?
+- What is the difference between synchronization and asynchronization?
+- What is async await keyword in async IO?
+- What is task in Ada?
+How does it handle synchronization?

 ## Generic Programming
 - Def. a model that allows algorithms pass data type as a parameter when needed for specific types provided.